maurosoria/dirsearch/README.md

 Overview
 --------
-- Dirsearch is a mature command-line tool designed to brute force directories and files in webservers.
+- "dirsearch" is a mature command-line tool designed to brute force directories and files in webservers.

 - With 6 years of growth, dirsearch now has become the top web content scanner.

 - As a feature-rich tool, dirsearch gives users the opportunity to perform a complex web content discovering, with many vectors for the wordlist, high accuracy, impressive performance, advanced connection/request settings, modern brute-force techniques and nice output.

-- Dirsearch is being actively developed by [@maurosoria](https://twitter.com/_maurosoria) and [@shelld3v](https://github.com/shelld3v)
+- "dirsearch" is being actively developed by [@maurosoria](https://twitter.com/_maurosoria) and [@shelld3v](https://github.com/shelld3v)

 Installation & Usage